janosgyerik/articles/hacking-contest-lessons/level4.md

 If you recall from the previous challenge, the return address is stored on the stack after local variables.
-The return address is the address where execution will jump to after executing the current function.
-By writing past the end of `buf`, we can overwrite the return address, and thus make the program jump to where we want.
+By writing past the end of `buf`, we can overwrite the return address, so that when the function exits, the execution will jump to where we want, instead of the real next instruction.

-In the previous challenge we made the program jump to the insecure function `run`.
+In the previous challenge we could jump to the insecure function `run`.
-In this program however there is no such easy target to jump to.
+In this program however,
+we don't have such easy target.
 On the other hand,
-we can bring insecure code inside, by injecting it into `buf` through the input string.
+we can bring insecure code inside through the input string.

-We could inject what is commonly known as *shellcode*: a small piece of binary code that executes `/bin/sh`.
+We could inject what is commonly called a *shellcode*: a small piece of binary code that executes `/bin/sh`.

-Implementing the shellcode itself is beyond the scope of this article.
+Implementing such shellcode is beyond the scope of this article.
+If you are interested,
-It is thoroughly explained in the Smash The Stack article[5], see the resources.
+it is thoroughly explained in the Smash The Stack article[5], see the resources.
-Essentially it is a modified version of this simple C program:
+Essentially it is a modified version of a simple C program like this:
 ```
 #include <stdio.h>